SimonSubokLee/ston-docs-son/admin/adv_topics.rst

 ﻿.. _adv_topics:

 Chapter 14.
-Advanced Topics
+More Advanced Topics
 ******************

-This chapter will explain a handful of advanced topics.
+This chapter explains a few more about advanced topics.
 Some of the content is bound up with internal structure to assist advanced administrators.

 .. toctree::